connorslade/macintosh-screensaver/README.md

 <details>
 <summary><a href="https://infinitemac.org">Infinite Mac</a> Screen Recorder</summary>

+I was going to modify a mac emulator to output a png for every frame or something but the source code was just so gross I just decided to just save the canvas contents from an online emulator.

 ```js
 function imageDiff(a, b) {
   if (a.width != b.width || a.height != b.height) return true;